 Some games are pretty and some games look cool – but the illustrations in the game Wingspan are jaw-dropping beautiful.
 The game is published by Stonemaier Games and designed by Elizabeth Hargrave.
 The production is sublime with cute little egg components and over 170 unique bird illustrations giving the game value that exceed pure gaming.

 GreenHookGames are excited to bring you a team interview with BOTH Ana and Natalia.
-I encourage you afterwards to visit both of their individual portfolios.
-Welcome Ana & Natalia – tell us a little about yourselves.
+I encourage you

 There’s is definitely a shift towards making MORE art directly on your tablet since Apple released the Apple pen for the iPad Pro.
 Many artists do like Ryan Goldsberry – creating most of their work on the tablet instead of their computer.
 I wondered if the tablet art could stand up to my demands for an art creation software?
 To find out – I went through testing the most popular painting apps and will share my experience with each of them here.